mysql/mysql-js/README.md

 + Simple API for create, read, update, delete
 + Bulk operations for high performance
-+ Support for ACID transactions (ACID), both explicit and implicit
++ Support for ACID transactions, both explicit and implicit
 + Flexible mapping from JavaScript objects to relational tables
 + A fluent Query language using domain model tokens
 + Default mapping of a relational table to a simple object